Generate PDFs from HTML in React with jsPDF

 What can you convert into PDF with jsPDF?

-If you look at the live demo examples of jsPDF, you can see it’s possible to convert images, font faces, font sizes, circles, rectangles, triangles, tables, lines, languages, and more into PDF format.
+If you look at the live demo examples(opens in a new tab) of jsPDF, you’ll see it’s possible to convert images, font faces, font sizes, circles, rectangles, triangles, tables, lines, languages, and more into PDF format.
 You can also convert HTML into multiple pages with page breaks and add password protection and annotations.
 It’s also possible to change the orientation of a page to landscape or portrait.

 Setting up jsPDF in your React project